What do interns do at the studio?

 Our unpaid internships are an on-site work experience that relates to an educational path or possible career interest.
 In our studio interns might use this opportunity to explore a career path as an artist, educator and/or art therapist.
 Internships in the studio provide job experience and can be used on resumes.
 Interns are supervised by a masters level clinician who is a nationally board certified art therapist.
 Interns are not therapists and are not expected to have the clinical skills to do art therapy.
 Our interns shadow our board certified art therapist in group sessions assisting in the art making process in the group if necessary.
 Art therapy interns utilize their own fine art skills in the studio teaching small groups of youth fine art techniques in our youth program as well as assisting individuals in our open studio sessions.
 All art therapy groups are confidential.
 All hired interns will complete and pass a background check.
 If applicants already have a background check from the past year they may supply this in their application packet, but it is NOT required until becoming an intern in our studio.

-Interns also explore fine art education as a potential career path, learning how to create and plan curriculum, teach small groups fine art technique and assist other interns while they are teaching.
+Interns also explore fine art education as a potential career path, learning how to teach small groups fine art technique and assist other interns while they are teaching.
 Additionally interns will explore all the facets of an open studio, including the fine art process, open studio sessions, occasionally curatorial work.

 This internship is specially designed for college level students interested in pursuing either a path as an art therapist or a fine art educator.
 Sometimes our interns are already finished with their undergraduate degree and are exploring the field prior to applying and committing to a masters degree.